creamakerspace/website/content/english/blog/nfc-wifi-coaster/index.md

 ### 3. Stain and Epoxy

 I love walnut, so I applied a walnut stain to the coaster.
 Then I mixed a pearl white resin with epoxy to fill the wifi logo.
-After letting it sit overnight, a few final touches to glue the NFC tag on (after testing that it could
+After letting it sit overnight, I finally glued the NFC tag in place.